What are Custom Connectors?

 There are three key steps that need to be implemented in order to create and use a customised connector as follows:

-Microservice - create a microservice that will implement metadata, query and test functions, click on the Microservice link to get further details.
+Microservice - create a microservice that will implement metadata, query and test functions.

 Use Kianda features to create and test your customised connector - use Developer to register a new connector and use Data sources to create a datasource for the newly customised connector.
 Both of these features are available under Administration